Occala/netcode.notes/NetworkedConveyorOres/README.md

 and players should be able to pick them them up and see them networked.
 If the game demo I mentioned was networking this, in the spirit of that game they'd certainly be networked ores.

 - This writes off making ores entirely local
-- Realtime sync isn't going to work in VRC when we're capped somewhere around 8 to 11 kilobytes per second
+- Realtime sync isn't going to work in VRC when we're capped somewhere around 8 to 11 kilobytes per second (though I would consider something like this in a real game, it depends)